How to test encoder stability

 MemTest86

-MemTest86 tests the memory (RAM).
-The software is installed on a USB-stick that is made bootable.
+MemTest86 tests the memory (RAM) in a system.
+The software is installed on a USB stick that is booted from.

 http://www.memtest86.com/download.htm